MDAnalysis/UserGuide/doc/source/topology_system.rst

 :meth:`~MDAnalysis.core.universe.Universe.add_TopologyAttr` takes two arguments:

     * :code:`topologyattr` : the singular or plural name of a TopologyAttr, *or* a MDAnalysis TopologyAttr object.
-This must already have been defined as a :class:`~MDAnalysis.core.topologyattrs.TopologyAttr` (see :ref:`custom-topologyattrs-label` for an example of adding a custom topology attribute).
+This must already have been defined as a :class:`~MDAnalysis.core.topologyattrs.TopologyAttr` (see :ref:`custom-topologyattrs` for an example of adding a custom topology attribute).
     * :code:`values` (optional) : if :code:`topologyattr` is a string, the values for that attribute.
 This can be :code:`None` if the attribute has default values defined, e.g. :code:`bfactors`.

 .. ipython:: python